ManuelECdev/devops/README.md

 ## Project summary

-This is the final udacity projects
+This is the final udacity project.